 Family Tree also typed my mitochondrial DNA, and my haplotype (HVR1 and HVR2 regions) is ‘K’.
 That is again a fairly common Eurasian type.
 My mother was of German descent, maiden name Schaefer.

-Finally, I very recently had My Heritage type my DNA for ethnicity, a Christmas sale for only $49!
-The results are shown here.
+In 2017 I had My Heritage type my DNA for ethnicity, a Christmas sale for only $49!
+The results can be found here.

 I hope this summary is helpful.
 I find it fascinating.
-I would be interested to compare to other Blacketts.
+I would be interested to compare to other Blackett

 If you are interested in comparing Blackett DNA results with Robert or have a technical DNA question for him please contact him at firstname.lastname@example.org.